-- 1. Click Add.

-- 2. Specify mft_cluster1 in the Cluster Name field.
+- 1. Click Add. - 2.
+Specify b2b_cluster1 in the Cluster Name field.

-- 3. Leave the Cluster Address field blank.
+3. Leave the Cluster Address field blank.

 By default, server instances in a cluster communicate with one another using unicast.
-If you want to change your cluster communications to use multicast, see Considerations for Choosing Unicast or Multicast in Administering Clusters for Oracle WebLogic Server.
+If you want to change your cluster communications to use multicast, see Considerations for Choosing Unicast or Multicast in Oracle Fusion Middleware Administering Clusters for Oracle WebLogic Server.

 You can also create clusters using Fusion Middleware Control.
 In this case, you can configure cluster communication (unicast or multicast) when you create the new cluster.
-For more information, see Create and configure clusters in Oracle WebLogic Server Administration Console Online Help.
+For more information, see Create and configure clusters in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Online Help.

-For more information about this screen, see Clusters in Creating WebLogic Domains Using the Configuration Wizard.
+For more information about this screen, see Clusters in Oracle Fusion Middleware Creating WebLogic Domains Using the Configuration Wizard.